 Become a more informed citizen, consumer, worker, voter, producer, saver and investor.
 Develop some understanding about current issues in the news.
 Develop a wide range of valuable skills and enjoy some 'hands-on' experiences beyond a textbook.
-Gain a sound background for further study in Economics and other business subjects.
+It will provide a pathway for those interested in studying Business Management and or Economics in Year 11.'